CALIFORNIA MEDI-CAL: FREQUENTLY ASKED QUESTIONS

 application month as long as the eligibility requirements were met for those months.
 For example, if you

-expenses above the “share of cost” amount from January forward.
+refund your payments above the “share of cost” amount determined by Medi-Cal from January forward.

-Similarly, if the Medi-Cal eligibility limit is increase through a “3100 Court Petition” or “Administrative Fair
+Similarly, if the Medi-Cal eligibility limit is increased through a “3100 Court Petition” or “Administrative

-Hearing” procedure, the increased eligibility limit can be applied retroactively to cover the three months
+Fair Hearing” procedure, the increased eligibility limit can be applied retroactively to cover the three

 IN WHAT AMOUNT MAY MEDI-CAL MAKE A RECOVERY CLAIM AGAINST MY ESTATE?